 init() function as optional keyword arguments:

-import sentry_sdk sentry_sdk.init( 'https://examplePublicKey@o0.ingest.sentry.io/0', max_breadcrumbs=50, debug=True, # By default the SDK will try to use the SENTRY_RELEASE # environment variable, or infer a git commit # SHA as release, however you may want to set # something more human-readable. # release="firstname.lastname@example.org", )
+import sentry_sdk sentry_sdk.init( dsn="https://examplePublicKey@o0.ingest.sentry.io/0", max_breadcrumbs=50, debug=True, # Set traces_sample_rate to 1.0 to capture 100% # of transactions for performance monitoring. # We recommend adjusting this value in production, traces_sample_rate=1.0, # By default the SDK will try to use the SENTRY_RELEASE # environment variable, or infer a git commit # SHA as release, however you may want to set # something more human-readable. # release="firstname.lastname@example.org", )

 The list of common options across SDKs.
 These work more or less the same in all SDKs, but some subtle differences will exist to better support the platform.
 Options that can be read from an environment variable (